A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore are actually not that hard to find if

 The Horse’s Mouth, #B1-3, Forum The Shopping Mall, 583 Orchard Road, Singapore 238884

 Bitters & Love

 Don’t be fooled by the boarded up shopfront that’s littered with random scribbles.
 Push the door open, and you will see Bitters & Love is very much alive and no longer under renovation.
 You can throw out the menu because the boys at this bar will concoct something from the drink profile you provide.
 One drink they do really well is the kaya (coconut jam) toast cocktail, presented with bread and a dollop of kaya on top.
-Plus, a whimsical food menu makes sure you’re never bored of this place, ever.
+Plus, a whimsical food menu makes sure you’re never hungry at this place, ever.